 ESR and its partner seminary, Bethany, have an open registration agreement by which students enrolled in one school may register for courses offered by the partner school within the regular registration process and without additional charge.
 Exceptions to this open registration are ESR’s Supervised Ministry and Bethany’s Ministry Formation courses.

 As many as three upper level courses at Earlham College may be taken with permission of the Academic Dean of the College and the Dean of ESR.
-In addition, ESR has a cooperative relationship with four area seminaries—Christian Theological Seminary in Indianapolis, United Theological Seminary in Dayton, Ohio, the Graduate Department of Religion at the University of Dayton, Payne Theological Seminary in Wilberforce, OH, just outside of Dayton, and the Carolina Evangelical Divinity School in High Point, North Carolina.
+In addition, ESR has a cooperative relationship with four area seminaries—Anabaptist Mennonite Biblical Seminary in Elkhart, Indiana, Christian Theological Seminary in Indianapolis, Payne Theological Seminary in Wilberforce, OH, just outside of Dayton, and United Theological Seminary in Dayton, Ohio.
 Students may take courses at these seminaries as electives in their programs at ESR and may register for them as ESR students, paying ESR tuition.
 ESR expects students to take required courses at ESR, however, and students should seek permission of the Dean prior to taking courses at any other institution in order to ensure that those credits will transfer into ESR's programs.
 Lists of currently offered courses at these schools are available online at their respective websites listed above and may also be available through the Joint Seminaries Registrar's office or on-line at Seminary Academic Services.

 All academic records, including official transcripts, are maintained in the Academic Services Office.
 Students have the right to review these records, except for materials where the student has waived that right.
 Requests for transcripts should be addressed to the Director of Academic Services.
 A transcript fee will be charged for all but the first transcript per student.